Letting Go in Action: the Practice of Zazen

 Moshe Feldenkrais also pointed to the experience of “cutting off” the breath, a “cutting off” that he said happens for most people as they extend themselves from a seated position to standing.
 His prescription for a natural movement of breath in the act of standing was to connect stretch in three directions with relaxed activity, so that standing would follow automatically as the weight of the body stretched particular ligaments in the movement of breath.

-My own practice in response to any "cutting off" of breath is to look to discern pitch, yaw, and roll wherever my awareness takes place ("bite through here"), as a critical aspect for me of letting go of action in favor of a spontaneous experience of sense.
+My own practice in response to any "cutting off" of breath is to look to discern pitch, roll, and yaw wherever my awareness takes place ("bite through here"), as a critical aspect for me of letting go of action in favor of a spontaneous experience of sense.

 Gautama the Buddha made no explicit connection between his practice of “the intent concentration on in-breaths and out-breaths” and the induction of the first four meditative states.
 He did, however, categorize the first four meditative states as belonging to mindfulness of the body (MN III 92 PTS pg 132), and he declared that the first four instructions in “the intent concentration on in-breaths and out-breaths” belonged to setting up mindfulness of the body.